lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 >[!NOTE]
 >
 >In Brand Portal 2020.10.0 (and above), the **[!UICONTROL Fast Download]** setting is enabled by default which uses IBM Aspera Connect for accelerated download of the assets.
 Install IBM Aspera Connect 3.9.9 in your browser’s extension before downloading the assets from Brand Portal.
+For more details, see [guide to accelerate downloads from Brand Portal](../using/accelerated-download.md).
 >
 >If you do not want to use IBM Aspera Connect and continue with the normal download process, contact the Brand Portal administrator to turn-off the **[!UICONTROL Fast Download]** setting.